Related ServicesPatents Litigation

 Infringement cases must be brought before the local or regional division in which the infringer has residence/place of business, or where the actual/threatened infringement has taken place.

 Any counterclaim for invalidity must be brought where the infringement action has been launched.
 However, that local/regional division can decide whether to keep both parts of the case, bifurcate and refer the counterclaim to the central division (and potentially proceed with or suspend the infringement action), or to refer both parts to the relevant central division (with the agreement of all parties).

 Standalone (non-counterclaim) revocation actions must be brought before the relevant central division, depending on the technical field of the invention.
 However, any subsequent infringement action may be brought before any competent division who will then have the same discretion described above, regarding where the infringement action is heard.

-The 18th (and close-to-final) version of the Rules of Procedure of the court was published in 2015.
 It is intended that cases should be dealt with predominantly in writing and in a streamlined manner.
 For example, claimants will be required to set out all facts and arguments at an early stage and defendants will have only a few months to respond and counterclaim.